spring-projects/spring-data-gemfire/README.md

 }
 ~~~~~

 Latest GA release is _1.2.1.RELEASE_
+Latest Milestone release is _1.3.0.M1_
 Latest nightly build is _1.3.0.BUILD-SNAPSHOT_